-Many displays can be created my manipulating the top cable and vertical strings into different positions.
-Curtain lights are also an excellent way to decorate deciduous trees - with the top cable curled in the crown of the tree, the strings can be led up different branches.
+Many displays can be created by manipulating the top cable and vertical strings into different positions.
+Curtain lights are also an excellent way to decorate deciduous trees – with the top cable curled in the crown of the tree, the strings can be led up different branches.

 These can also be used to turn a dull wall or hedge into an atmosphere creating backdrop to an event or special occasion.